 Arthritis is a broad term for a group of over 100 diseases.
-And they all to do with your joints.
+And they all have to do with your joints.
 Such as your wrists, knees, hips and fingers.
 Although some types of arthritis can also affect your connective tissues and organs, including your skin.
-It is a condition that can happen to anyone; however it is more likely as you age.
+It is a condition that can happen to anyone; however, it is more likely as you age.

 This medication is used to relieve pain that is caused by various conditions.
 It also reduces swelling and joint stiffness from arthritis.
 Lodine is known as a nonsteroidal anti-inflammatory drug (NSAID).
-It performs by blocking natural substances that cause the inflammation.
+It performs by blocking natural substances that cause inflammation.

 Read any information your doctor or pharmacist has given you, and if you have any questions or concerns regarding this medication, then speak with your doctor as soon as you can.

 This medication comes in four different strengths, which are 200mg, 300mg, 400mg, and 500mg.
 Remember, your dose is based on your medical background and your overall response to the treatment.
 If your doctor or pharmacist has given you some information in the form of a pamphlet, take the time to read up on this drug, and if you have any questions or concerns regarding this medication, please consult your doctor.

 This medication is to be taken by mouth, usually 2 to 3 times a day, and with a full glass of water.
 Do not lie down for at least 10 minutes after taking this medication.
 You may also take this medicine with food, milk, or an antacid, to prevent an upset stomach.